Book review: What happened to you? Conversations on trauma, resilience and recovery by Dr Perry and Oprah Winfrey

-The book is set out as a conversation and through wide-ranging and often deeply personal conversation, Dr Perry and Oprah Winfrey explore how what happens to us in early childhood where Oprah endeavours to understand Dr. Perry’s philosophy as well as share her own experiences and turning points.
-The book focuses on what happens to children early in life-–both good and bad—influences who they become.
+The book is set out as a conversation, and through wide-ranging and often deeply personal talk, Dr Perry and Oprah Winfrey explore what happens to us in early childhood, where Oprah endeavours to understand Dr Perry’s philosophy as well as share her own experiences and turning points.
+The book focuses on what happens to children early in life-good and bad—influences who they become.

-To survive Oprah becomes a pleaser and this got so deeply ingrained in her mind that it defined her relationships for the next 40 years of her life.
-Dr Perry provides insights from his knowledge in neuroscience on how PTSD and childhood trauma effects the brain and the mental and physical health of an individual.
+To survive, Oprah becomes a pleaser and this got so deeply ingrained in her mind that it defined her relationships for the next 40 years of her life.
+Dr Perry provides insights from his knowledge in neuroscience on how PTSD and childhood trauma affect an individual’s brain and mental and physical health.

 This is not a self-help book.
-It is a discussion about the need for a major shift in the mental health and more broadly the human service sector, and in general, to move away from the current focus of, “What’s wrong with you?” to, “What happened to you?”
+It is a discussion about the need for a significant shift in mental health and, more broadly, the human service sector, and in general, to move away from the current focus of, “What’s wrong with you?” to “What happened to you?”

 As Oprah points out:

-“When you look at schools, health-care systems, the criminal justice system — really everywhere you look — there are people impacted by trauma who are still misunderstood, and sometimes retraumatized, by the very systems that should be helping them.”
-(Perry & Winfrey, 2021.
-P. 217)
+“When you look at schools, health-care systems, the criminal justice system — really everywhere you look — there are people impacted by trauma who are still misunderstood, and sometimes retraumatised, by the very systems that should be helping them.”

 Dr Perry and Oprah challenge the reader to shift from focusing on ‘What’s wrong with you?’ or ‘Why are you behaving that way?’ to asking ‘What happened to you?’.
-This profound change in perspective opens up a new and hopeful understanding about why children and young people do the things they do, why they are the way they are, providing a potential road map for repairing relationships, overcoming what seems insurmountable, and ultimately living better and more fulfilling lives.
+This profound change in perspective opens up a new and hopeful understanding of why children and young people do the things they do, and why they are the way they are, providing a potential road map for repairing relationships, overcoming what seems impossible, and ultimately living better and more fulfilling lives.

-1. What Dr. Perry and Oprah make clear is the real question should be: “What happened to you?”
+What Dr Perry and Oprah make clear is the real question should be: “What happened to you?”
 What brought this child or young person to this point?

 This really shifts us from being focused on the problem in the moment (the behaviour) to understanding the pathway to the problem — because that’s where the solutions really reside.

-If we understand how something got to this point, we are far less lightly to be punitive in our responses and we have a better chance of unravelling it and helping children and people.
+If we understand how something got to this point, we are far less likely to be punitive in our responses and have a better chance of unravelling it and helping children and people.

-Dr. Perry debunks the idea that children are resilient.
+Dr Perry debunks the idea that children are resilient.
 He points out that children are not resilient; they are malleable.
-In the process of “getting over it,” elements of their true emotional, behavioural, cognitive, and social potential are diminished – some percentage of capacity is lost, a piece of the child is lost forever.
-Nobody including children experience trauma and walks away unchanged.
-We are forced to change, we adapt, we move forward, but nobody remains unchanged.
+In the process of “getting over it,” elements of their true emotional, behavioural, cognitive, and social potential are diminished.
+Some percentage of capacity is lost, a piece of the child is lost forever.
+Nobody, including children experience trauma and walks away unchanged.
+We are forced to change, adapt, and move forward, but nobody remains unchanged.

 “Over the years, I have found that seemingly senseless behaviour makes sense once you look at what is behind it.
 And since the brain is the part of us that allows us to think, feel and act, whenever I am trying to understand someone, I wonder about the person’s brain.
 Why did they do that?
 What would make them act that way?
 Something happened that how their brain works” (Perry & Winfrey, 2021.
 P. 22)

-3. Another important point is that connectedness has the power to counterbalance adversity.
+Another critical point is that connectedness has the power to counterbalance adversity.
 Every single part of the brain and all the rest of your body are influenced by relational interactions.
 Good relationships are the key to healing.

-4. Finally, and perhaps the main takeaway from the book is that we all should be truly present with all the people (clients, family & friends) in our lives.
-Deeper human connection comes from operating that way in your world.
+Finally, and perhaps the main takeaway from the book, is that we all should be genuinely present with all the people (clients, family & friends) in our lives.
+A deeper human connection comes from operating that way in your world.

-I urge you to borrow or buy and listen or read this book and discuss it in your teams and/or workplaces.
-Use the book to reflect on the work you are doing with the children and young people.
-Ask yourself how often do you slip into thinking/asking “what is wrong with them?”
+I urge you to borrow, buy, listen, or read this book and discuss it in your teams and workplaces.
+Use the book to reflect on the work you are doing with children and young people.
+Ask yourself how often do you slip into thinking/asking, “what is wrong with them?”

-If you would like to watch an in-depth interview with Dr Perry and Oprah, go to: “What Happened to You?”
+If you want to watch an in-depth interview with Dr Perry and Oprah, go to: “What Happened to You?”
 A Conversation with Dr. Bruce Perry and Oprah Winfrey”